This Week (American TV program): History

 On April 20, 2008, production of This Week relocated to the Newseum in Washington, D.C., in a studio that overlooks the U.S. Capitol.
 In addition, the program began broadcasting in high definition, becoming the first Sunday morning talk show to broadcast in HD.
 Following the transition, the program discontinued the segments Images and Voices.
 ABC and This Week moved out of the Newseum in 2013 due to infrequent use of the studio and other facilities, with the former studio later being used for the Washington bureau of cable news channel Al Jazeera America.

 Christiane Amanpour, a longtime world affairs correspondent at CNN, began as the program's host on August 1, 2010.
 During her first two months as host, the ratings for This Week reached their lowest point since 2003.
 In December 2011, it was announced that Amanpour would step down as anchor of the program, while returning to CNN in turn.
 On January 5, 2012, ABC News announced that Stephanopoulos would return as the host of This Week.
 With the return of Stephanopoulos as moderator, the program began using former Good Morning America and World News Tonight anchor Charles Gibson to perform the voice-over heard during the opening of each broadcast; this lasted until 2014.

 In 2016, Martha Raddatz was named co-anchor of This Week, alternating each weekend with Stephanopoulos.
 By 2024, Donald Trump sued ABC over a This Week interview, in which George Stephanopoulos said Trump had been found liable for "rape", though the technical jury determination in E. Jean Carroll v.
 Donald J. Trump was for "sexual abuse".
 Though many lawyers thought ABC would win the suit due to the high legal bar for defamation of public figures, after Trump was elected president a second time, ABC settled and paid $15 to the Trump presidential library, $1 million in legal fees, and gave an apology.

 On April 7, 2025, This Week's New York–based editions moved to its new home in 7 Hudson Square sharing space with ABC World News Tonight, 20/20, and special live event coverage for presidential elections, midterm elections, and other breaking news coverage.

+As of 2026, when Stephanopoulos is not available, Raddatz and Jonathan Karl (who joined in 2021) alternate weekends hosting.